 NATO Strike In Libya May Have Killed Civilians

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NATO acknowledged last night that one of its airstrikes may have killed civilians in the Libyan capital, Tripoli.
 The attack, which Libyan officials say killed nine people, prompted Moammar Gadhafi's government to call for a global jihad against the West.
 NPR's Soraya Sarhaddi Nelson is in Tripoli and brings us this story.

-Government minders, who severely limit the movements of foreign journalists here, took them twice to the northern Tripoli neighborhood where a multi-story home lay in a pile of rubble.
+SORAYA SARHADDI NELSON: Government minders, who severely limit the movements of foreign journalists here, took them twice to the northern Tripoli neighborhood where a multi-story home lay in a pile of rubble.
 They also showed reporters four bodies, including that of two children, who the Libyans say were killed in the NATO airstrike.
 Libyan Foreign Minister Abdulati Alobidi offered this blistering assessment.

 SARHADDI NELSON: But he and the foreign minister say the NATO strikes only strengthen Libyan resolve to keep Gadhafi in power.

-Mr. IBRAHIM: Even those with doubts in their hearts now amongst Libyans will have a clear view of the enemy and they know this is the same old story.
+IBRAHIM: Even those with doubts in their hearts now amongst Libyans will have a clear view of the enemy and they know this is the same old story.
 The West attacking a Muslim country for oil, dominance and occupation.
 We have seen it in many other places.
 It's taking place now in Libya under the false justification of the protection of civilians.

-While NATO's stated goal for the Libyan mission is to safeguard the lives of civilians in the growing conflict, critics charge the main objective is to oust Gadhafi from power.
+SARHADDI NELSON: While NATO's stated goal for the Libyan mission is to safeguard the lives of civilians in the growing conflict, critics charge the main objective is to oust Gadhafi from power.

-Soraya Sarhaddi Nelson, NPR News, Tripoli.
+SARHADDI NELSON: Soraya Sarhaddi Nelson, NPR News, Tripoli.

 MONTAGNE: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.